Continuous Integration and Deployment with Codeship

 However, you still have to manually merge

-master and manually bump the NPM version when you want to make a release.
+controller and manually bump the NPM version when you want to make a release.
 Some will like that level of control, and some will seek to completely automate releases and NPM version handling as well, using something like semantic-release, where the NPM version can be updated automatically because every commit message has to follow a certain template.

 Stay up to date